Red Wings sign Tyler Bertuzzi to two-year contract extension

 The Detroit Red Wings have signed left wing Tyler Bertuzzi to a two-year contract extension.

-Detroit announced Saturday that Bertuzzi, 26, to the extension after he became a restricted free agent at the end of the 2020-21 season.
+Detroit announced Saturday that Bertuzzi, 26, agreed to the extension after he became a restricted free agent at the end of the 2020-21 season.
 The deal is reportedly $4.75 million against the cap per season.

 Bertuzzi originally was drafted by the Red Wings in 2013 at 58th overall (2nd round).
 He has 126 points in 208 games since joining the Detroit roster in 2016.
 He was injured this past season after signing a one-year deal and missed nearly all of the already pandemic-shortened schedule.
 He had 7 points in 9 games before retiring due to injury.
 He then underwent back surgery.